Time Games

 Stop the Clock

-In this game from Oswego you have to drag the times to
+In this game from Oswego you have to drag the times to match the analogue

-games including 30 minutes, 15 minutes, 5 minutes and 1 minute intervals and even a 24-hour clock version.
+30 minutes, 15 minutes, 5 minutes and 1 minute intervals and even a 24-hour clock version.

 |